breadboard-ai/breadboard/packages/website/src/docs/reference/kits/built-in.md

 ### Output ports

-The output ports of the `input` node are defined by **Schema**.
+The output ports of the `input` component are defined by **Schema**.

-## The `output` node
+## The `output` component

 {{ "/breadboard/static/boards/kits/built-in-output.bgl.json" | board }}

-The `output` node does the inverse of what `input` does: it takes the values out of the board, back to the user (if called directly) or to another board (if invoked by that board).
+The `output` component does the inverse of what `input` does: it takes the values out of the board, back to the user (if called directly) or to another board (if invoked by that board).
 It has a variable number of input ports, and no output ports.

 ### Input ports

-Similar to the `input` node, there's pre-defined input port called **Schema**, whose purpose is identical to **Schema** in the `input` node, with one important distinction: it defines the rest of the input ports (as opposed to output ports in `input`).
+Similar to the `input` component, there's pre-defined input port called **Schema**, whose purpose is identical to **Schema** in the `input` component, with one important distinction: it defines the rest of the input ports (as opposed to output ports in `input`).

 > [!WARNING]
 > Avoid defining a port with the id of `schema` in the Schema editor.
-It will result in the `output` node being confused, since that is the id used by **Schema**.
+It will result in the `output` component being confused, since that is the id used by **Schema**.

 ### Output ports

-The `output` node does not have any output ports.
+The `output` component does not have any output ports.